How to Set Up an Auction

 List the specialists who curated this auction catalog.
 Learn More

 “This catalog contains…”

 Don’t worry!
 This is for data-collection purposes only.

 Enter the physical location where the auction is taking place.
 If your auction is online-only, enter your registered business address here.

 This should refer to the date and time your first lot will close.
-In the traditional auction sense, this is 'auction day.'
+In the traditional auction sense, this is the 'auction day' or 'start date'.
 You do not need to select a time for your auction to 'go live,' as it will be live for absentee bidding as soon as you publish your sale at the end of this guide.